kyma-project/community/guidelines/releases-guidelines/01-release-strategy.md

 If any issue is still blocking the release by the time it should be made available according to the release schedule, the Release Manager will decide to:

-- remove or rollback the change causing the issue
+- Remove or rollback the change causing the issue.
 - wait for a fix (possibly delaying the release)
 - skip the release completely